github/site-policy/Policies/github-and-trade-controls.md

 #### How are organization accounts impacted?

 If an organization is based out of, or the key individuals or membership of an organization shows sufficient ties to, a sanctioned territory or country, or if the organization otherwise appears to be subject to U.S. economic sanctions, then the organization account and the affiliated owner account will be restricted.

-The restriction includes suspended access to paid services (such as availability of private organizational accounts and GitHub Marketplace services).
-For paid organizational accounts, users may have access to their public repositories, which have been downgraded to archived read-only repositories.
+The restriction suspends access to private repository services and paid services, such as availability of free or paid private repositories, secret gists, paid Action minutes, Sponsors, and GitHub Marketplace services.
+For paid organizational accounts associated with sanctioned regions, users may have limited access to their public repositories, which have been downgraded to archived read-only repositories.
+For free organizational accounts associated with sanctioned regions, users will continue to have full access to free public repositories for open source projects (and associated public Pages), public gists, and allotted free Action minutes.

 #### Can trade-restricted users’ private repositories be made public?